 And you know what — they might be right.
-Here is some food for thought.
+Here are a few things to avoid when holding a daily stand-up.

 The 5 crucial issues with daily stand-ups